Like most HVAC equipment, mini-split heat pumps are a significant investment—the average system costs thousands of dollars to install.

 What Are the Main Parts of a Mini-Split?

-The outdoor unit contains the compressor, responsible for pumping the refrigerant around the refrigerant lines, and is the most expensive component to replace.
+The compressor is integral to the functionality of the unit.
+Consequently, it is the most expensive component to replace.
 If the compressor develops a fault, replacing the entire unit could be more economical rather than replacing only the compressor itself.